pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

             :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricPadding`
             provider.

-        :raises ValueError: This is raised when the chosen hash algorithm is too large for the key size.
+        :raises ValueError: This is raised when decryption fails or the chosen hash algorithm is too large for the key size.

-        :raises cryptography.exceptions.InvalidDecryption: This is raised if
-            decryption fails due to invalid ciphertext.

 .. class:: RSAPublicKey(public_exponent, modulus)